Cutoff on Graphs and the Sarnak-Xue Density of Eigenvalues: Introduction

 \subsection{Acknowledgments}

-The authors are thankful to Peter Sarnak for fruitful discussions.
-The first author is supported by the SNF grant 200020-169106 at ETH Zurich.
-This work is part of the Ph.D. thesis of the second author at the Hebrew University of Jerusalem, under the guidance of Prof. Alex Lubotzky, and is supported by the ERC grant 692854.
+The authors are thankful to Michael Chapman, Ori Parzanchevski and Peter Sarnak for fruitful discussions, and to the referees for their constructive remarks and suggestions.
+During the work on this project, the first author was supported by the SNF grant 200020-169106 at ETH Zurich.
+This work was part of the PhD thesis of the second author at the Hebrew University of Jerusalem, under the guidance of Prof. Alex Lubotzky, and was supported by the ERC grant 692854.